 Two nonoverlapping 10 percent subsamples of discharges were drawn from the NIS file for each year.
 The subsamples were selected by drawing every tenth discharge starting with two different starting points (randomly selected between 1 and 10).
 Having a different starting point for each of the two subsamples guaranteed that they would not overlap.
 Discharges were sampled so that 10 percent of each hospital's discharges in each quarter were selected for each of the subsamples.
 The two samples can be combined to form a single, generalizable 20 percent subsample of discharges.

-The annual numbers of hospitals and discharges in NIS, Release 1; NIS, Release 2; NIS, Release 3; and NIS, Release 4 are shown in Table 33, for both the regular NIS sample and the total sample (which includes zero-weight hospitals for 1988-1992).
+The annual numbers of hospitals and discharges in each release of the NIS are shown in Table 5 for both the regular NIS sample and the total sample (which includes zero-weight hospitals for 1988-1992).

 |Regular Sample||Total Sample|